• Skip to main content

 Why Caching?

-“I am coding, and my code is working well; why do I need to implement caching techniques?”
+“I am coding, and my code is working well; why must I implement caching techniques?”

 Well, this kind of thinking is natural.
 To understand the main concern behind this, we will need to come out from the domain of “only coding the functionality” to a little higher level of thinking.
 The two most important factors are as follows:

-Applications Performance: It’s vital because the visitors (your customers) are experiencing it, to whom your application is for.
-If your application is giving your users a boring/slow performance result, it’s gonna be a lot noticeable/annoying to them.
-The faster web application always brings peace to a visitor’s mind.
+Applications Performance: It’s vital because the visitors (your customers) are experiencing whom your application is intended.
+If your application is giving your users a boring/slow performance result, it’s going to be very noticeable/annoying to them.
+A faster web application always brings peace to a visitor’s mind.

-Reduce Server Overhead: The more your web application/site becomes popular, the more your server has to work more.
+Reduce Server Overhead: The more your web application/site becomes popular, the more your server has to work.
 It’s always better to lessen the server’s computing/communication load as much as possible.
 Otherwise, for overloaded or spike traffic, the server may crash often.
 You can have a highly configured server to handle this, but it will cost a lot which you don’t need to do at all.
-As this doesn’t always happen, most of the time, server capability will remain unused, thus wasted.
+As this doesn’t always happen, server capability will often remain unused, thus wasted.

 Caching can be a good answer to these.
-We will see how CodeIgniter caching can help in these regards to our websites/applications.
+We will see how CodeIgniter caching can help our websites and applications in this regard.

 Read The Complete PHP CodeIgniter Tutorials Series By CodeSamplez.com